St. Thomas's Episcopal Church (New Haven, Connecticut)

 St. Thomas's Episcopal Church is a parish church of the Episcopal Church located in New Haven, Connecticut.
 Founded in 1848, the original English Gothic church was completed in 1855 on Elm Street, on the site of a temporary chapel the parish built in 1849.
 St. Thomas moved to its present site on Whitney Avenue in 1939.

+The church reported 219 members in 2017 and 103 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $94,377 with average Sunday attendance (ASA) of 39.
+This was a relative decrease from ASA of 113 persons reported in 2015.

 History

 Early years

 On February 24, 1848, a meeting was held by sixteen lay Episcopalians in New Haven, Connecticut, to discuss the opening of a third Episcopal church in the city.
-The first services were held in a room that belonged to Center Church on April 23, 1848, where they remained until 1849.
+The first services were held in a room that belonged to Center Church (Congregationalist) on April 23, 1848, where they remained until 1849.

 Elm Street 1849–1939

 The rector purchased a lot on Elm Street that year, and began construction of a temporary chapel.
 Five months later, the first services were held in the chapel on August 12, 1849.
 The congregation decided that a new, larger church would be built on the site of the existing chapel, and the last services in the chapel were held on March 12, 1854.
 One month later, the cornerstone of the new church was laid, with Bishop John Williams in attendance.
 In the meantime, services were held in Brewster Hall.
 The completed church was consecrated on April 19, 1855.
 It was constructed in the English Gothic Revival style out of Portland brownstone.
 A parish house was not built until 1888.
 The cornerstone was laid on May 21, and the building was dedicated on February 3, 1889.

 In 1893, the composer Charles Ives served as an organist at the church.